pjakiela/ECON523/exercises/E2-exp-ideal-part1.md

 ### Question 4

 What is the standard deviation of the level of (household head) educational attainment among individuals in the control gorup who **did** use ACT the last time they had malaria?
+### Question 5

    ---